ganeshdhonde2001/Django_Eshop/README.md

 Handling Request - Learn how to manage and respond to different types of HTTP requests in a Django application.

 Serving HTML Files - Understand the process of serving static HTML files in a Django web application.
+Getting Products - Learn how to retrieve and display product data in your Django application.

+Adding Bootstrap - Understand how to integrate Bootstrap into your Django project for responsive and stylish UI components.

+Loading Images - Explore how to manage and display images for products within your Django application.

+Adding Navbar - Learn to create and customize a navigation bar for your e-shop application to enhance user navigation.

+Extending HTML - Understand the concept of template inheritance in Django and how to extend HTML files for consistent layouts.

+Listing Category in Home Page - Discover how to display different product categories on the homepage of your e-shop application.